jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 == lesson
 === anu
-anu is a conjunction meaning "or"
+#word[󱤇 anu] is a conjunction meaning "or"

 it adds a new phrase to the current part of speech (subject, predicate, object, preposition), and indicates an and/or relationship between the two (or more) phrases.

 === examples
+#quote[󱥆󱤧󱤑󱤇󱥢 \
-_ona li jan anu soweli_ \
+ona li jan anu soweli \
-~ they're a person or a dog
+~ they're a person or a dog]

+#quote[󱥴󱤧󱤘󱥩󱤬󱤰󱤇󱥚 \
-_waso li ken tawa lon ma anu sewi_ \
+waso li ken tawa lon ma anu sewi \
-~ birds can move on the ground or in the sky
+~ birds can move on the ground or in the sky]

+#quote[󱤗󱤇󱥦󱤧󱤘󱤶 \
-_kasi anu suwi li ken moku_ \
+kasi anu suwi li ken moku \
-~ plants or sweets can be food
+~ plants or sweets can be food]

+#pagebreak()

 === notes about questions
-anu doesn't automatically form questions.
+#word[󱤇 anu] doesn't automatically form questions.

-one way to use anu to ask a question might be to list the possible options using anu, and then ask which option the listener agrees with.
+one way to use #word[󱤇 anu] to ask a question might be to list the possible options using #word[󱤇 anu], and then ask which option the listener agrees with.

+#quote[󱥴󱤇󱥢󱤧󱤘󱦜󱥙󱤧󱥔󱤼󱥩󱥞 \
-_waso anu soweli li ken · seme li pona mute tawa sina_ \
+waso anu soweli li ken · seme li pona mute tawa sina \
 ~ do you like birds or cats more? \
-~ birds or cats are possible. which is really good to you?
+~ birds or cats are possible. which is really good to you?]

-another way to ask an either-or question with anu is by adding "anu seme" as the final option.
+another way to ask an either-or question with #word[󱤇 anu] is by adding #word[󱤇󱥙 anu seme] as the final option.

+#quote[󱤴󱤇󱥆󱤇󱥙󱤧󱤘󱥩󱤬󱥒󱥞 \
-_mi anu ona anu seme li ken tawa lon poka sina_ \
+mi anu ona anu seme li ken tawa lon poka sina \
-~ can me or him walk beside you?
+~ can me or him walk beside you?]

 == exercises <questions12>
 #answers(<answers12>)